getdirty75/asymetrics/src/articles/asymetric-chinese-tapes-collection.md

 <br>

-#### When we reached out to Thomas asking if he had anything in mind that could fit our Asymetric vibe, he immediatly thought of this new collection he just started building, fitting our cassette tape fetish!
+#### When we reached out to Thomas asking if he had anything in mind that could fit our Asymetric vibe, he immediately thought of this new collection he just started building, fitting our cassette tape fetish!

 Having spent years digging around the weirdest corners of China's online markets, he recently put his hands on a series of [paper negatives](https://en.wikipedia.org/wiki/Paper_negative).